ahlstromcj/seq66/README.md

 ##  User interface

     *   Qt 5 (good cross-platform support).
 A grid of loop buttons and a song layout tab.
 Unlimited external windows.
-The live frame uses buttons matching Qt theming.
+Buttons match Qt theming.
-    *   Qt style-sheet support, to further tinkering with the app's appearance.
+    *   Qt style-sheet support, to further tinker with the app's appearance.
     *   Tabs for management of sets, mute-groups, song mode, pattern editing, event-editing, play-lists, and session information.
-    *   A color for each pattern can be chosen to make them stand out.
+    *   Each pattern can be colored to stand out.
 The color palette can be saved and modified.

 ##  Configuration files